Guy of Burgundy

-Guy of Burgundy, also known as Guy of Brionne, was a member of the House of Ivrea with a claim to the Duchy of Normandy.
-He held extensive land from his cousin, Duke William the Bastard, but lost it following his unsuccessful rebellion in the late 1040s.
+Guy of Burgundy, also known as Guy of Brionne, was born into the Anscrids, specifically the House of Ivrea with a distant claim via the female line to the Duchy of Normandy, though his cousin William the Conqueror was the preferred choice.
+He ruled over extensive lands and castles gifted to him by his cousin, which would later be reclaimed following a failed rebellion led by Guy.
+Though not much can be historically said of Guy of Burgundy/Guy of Brionne with there being no direct secondary sources on his life and primary sources scarce, the story of his life can be explained by the circumstances surrounding him, especially his familial lineage in relation to William the Conqueror.
+His life shows the importance of the duchy and its system in the 11th century.

 Early life

-Guy was born to Reginald I, Count of Burgundy, and Alice of Normandy.
+Guy was born to Reginald I, Count of Burgundy, and Alice of Normandy, also referred to as Adeliza by William himself via the writing of Orderic Vitalis.
 As a younger son, he did not stand to inherit anything.
 As his mother was the daughter of Richard II, Duke of Normandy, Guy was sent to be raised at the Norman court in the early 1040s.
-It was hoped that the guardians of his young cousin, William the Bastard, would provide a future for Guy.
-Guy was William's household companion for a time, and as such did not have the resources needed to challenge ducal authority.

-Following the murder in 1040 of the leading Norman nobleman Gilbert of Brionne, a cousin of William and Guy, Guy received the lordship of Brionne in benefice.
+It was hoped that the guardians of his young cousin, William the Bastard, would provide a future for Guy that would produce a fruitful outcome, with a possible title later in life.
+Guy was William's household companion for a time. and as such did not have the resources needed to challenge ducal authority.
+As documented by Orderic Vitalis' Historia Ecclesiastica, William welcomed Guy from a different province, treating him with the likeness of a brother.
+William also remarks in the work of how he gifted Guy the lordship of Brionne in benefice, as well as a large portion of Normandy to control.
 He was granted Vernon as well.
 Like his predecessor and cousin, Gilbert, Guy was a notable benefactor of the Abbey of Bec.